-With endless to-do lists and constant activities, life is stressful enough.
+With endless to-do lists and constant activities (and, you know, a global pandemic), life is stressful enough.
 So when you travel, make it a point to get away from the busyness and enjoy the moment.
 We share our top ways to reset when you travel below.

 Put the Phone Down